jldec/pub-sample-deck/README.md

 npm run generate
 ```

-To preview the generated static output:
+To preview the generated static output in the `docs` folder:

 ```sh
 npm run static